frudman/strip-javascript-comments/README.md

 var pc1b = /succeeds with any-reg-exp \\\/*/  ;
 var pc1c = /succeeds with any-reg-exp \\\\\/*/  ;
 ```
-strip-comments WILL WORK CORRECTLY in these cases as it looks for backslash count in determining whether or not the slash-star is escaped or not.
+`strip-comments` WILL WORK CORRECTLY in these cases as it considers sequential backslash count in determining whether or not the slash-star is escaped or not.

 #### Patho-case #2: [UNLIKELY but possible]
-This occurs when a regex is immediately followed by an operator (multiplication `*` or division `/`).
-This is legal but does not make sense because it's not clear why anyone would want to multiply or divide a regular expression.
+This occurs when a regex is immediately followed by an "operator" (i.e. multiplication `*` or division `/`).
+This is legal but does not make any sense: it's not clear why someone would want to multiply or divide a regular expression.

-This is likely a user error, imo.
-Removing the second slash or the asterisk should clear up the case.
+This is likely a user error, imo. **Removing the second slash or the asterisk should clear up the case.**

 A syntax error WILL RESULT result from my comment stripping code:
 ```